shakna-israel/NecromancersApprentice/docs/009-Chapter-Nine.md

 "No." Abigail swallowed, "Something happened to Fi.
 Down at the gate."

 Bateman looked at the Vitamancer and winced, "Don't let those feelings overwhelm you.
-Your still linked to the Circle."
+You're still linked to the Circle."

 Abigail nodded, fighting back tears, "We have to get Maidr, and she's at the gate."